doc-ai/tensorio-ios/README.md

 In TF Lite, models represent weights with and perform operations on four byte floating point representations of data (`float_t`).
 These models receive floating point inputs and produce floating point outputs.
 Floating point models can represent numeric values in the range -3.4E+38 to +3.4E+38.
 Pretty sweet.

 A quantized TF Lite model works with single byte representations `(uint8_t)`.
 It expects single byte inputs and it produces single byte outputs.
-A single signed byte can represent numbers in the range of 0 to 255.
+A single unsigned byte can represent numbers in the range of 0 to 255.
 Still pretty cool.

 When you use a quantized model but start with floating point data, you must first transform that four byte representation into one byte.
 This is called *quantization*.
 The model's single byte output must also be transformed back into a floating point representation, an inverse process called *dequantization*.
 TensorIO can do both for you.

 <i color="red">TensorIO 0.1.0 does not currently support quantization, if only because we haven't tested it against quantized models.
 What follows is how quantization will work.
-TensorIO does not support dequantization either, except for a standard dequantization function that converts values from a range of 0 to 255 to a range of 0 to 1.</i>
+TensorIO 0.1.0 does not support dequantization either, except for a standard dequantization function that converts values from a range of 0 to 255 to a range of 0 to 1.</i>

 <a name="quantization-basic-example"></a>
 #### A basic example